jkrshnmenon/kvm-debugger/README.md

 - [x] Fix the process so that it runs the original syscall

 - [x] Figure out a better way to execute arbitrary ioctl in process

+- [ ] Create wrappers for common functionalities (reg read/write, mem read/write)

+- [ ] Some kind of state tracking for vcpu's